-Upon discovering the event, APS moved quickly to investigate and respond to the incident, assess the security of APS systems, and notify potentially affected individuals.
-APS is also working to implement additional safeguards and training to its employees.
+Upon discovering the event, HRCA moved quickly to investigate and respond to the incident, assess the security of HRCA systems, and notify potentially affected individuals.
+HRCA is also working to implement additional safeguards and training to its employees.
+HRCA is providing access to credit monitoring services for twelve (12) months through Kroll, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.

-Additionally, APS is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-APS is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state and territory Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, HRCA is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+HRCA is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.